General information for medical professionals about the assessing fitness to drive guide.

 Driving during medical enquiries

-The time taken to obtain all necessary reports can be lengthy but a licence holder normally retains entitlement to drive under Section 88 of the Road Traffic Act 1988.
-However, a driver whose last licence was revoked or refused because of a medical condition or is a High Risk Offender re-applying after a drink/drive disqualification from 1 June 2013 would not, however, be eligible to drive until they are issued with a new licence.
+The time taken to obtain all necessary reports can be lengthy but a licence holder may retain entitlement to drive under Section 88 of the Road Traffic Act 1988.
+However, a driver whose last licence was revoked or refused because of a medical condition or is a high risk offender re-applying after a drink/drive disqualification from 1 June 2013 would not, however, be eligible to drive until they are issued with a new licence.

-The driver may be covered to drive but this carries implications for road safety in that the licence holder may continue to drive with a medical condition that, on completion of the DVLA’s enquiries, may ultimately result in licence withdrawal.
+The driver may be covered to drive, but this carries implications for road safety in that the licence holder may continue to drive with a medical condition that, on completion of DVLA’s enquiries, may ultimately result in licence withdrawal.

-It is for the patient to assure themself that they are fit to drive.
-Medical professionals asked for an opinion about a patient’s fitness to drive in these circumstances should explain the likely outcome by reference to this guide.
-The final decision in relation to driver licensing will, however, rest with the DVLA.
+It is for the patient to assure themselves that they are fit to drive.
+Medical professionals who are asked for an opinion about a patient’s fitness to drive in these circumstances should explain the likely outcome by reference to this guide.
+The final decision in relation to driver licensing will, however, rest with DVLA.

-Patients must be reminded that if they choose to ignore medical advice to stop driving this may affect their insurance cover.
+Patients must be reminded that if they choose to ignore medical advice to stop driving this may affect the validity of their motor insurance cover.
 Doctors are advised to formally and clearly document the advice given.

 Outcome of medical enquiries